 One person (The seeker) counts to ten or twenty whilst the other players find hiding spots.
 Once the seeker has finished counting, they will then look around the cabin looking for the hiders.
 The person found will be the seeker for the next round.

-What’s Your Favourite Game to Play?
+What’s Your Favorite Game to Play?

-Now that I’ve told you about some of my favourite cabin games, how about you share some of yours?
+Now that I’ve told you about some of my favorite cabin games, how about you share some of yours?
 I’d love to hear what you have to say!
 I’m sure I’m missing some great games, I’d appreciate you leaving a comment for me.